-These books on trader psychology will undoubtedly teach you a vital aspect of trading that many of us do not pay attention to.
+Trading psychology is one aspect that many of us do not pay attention to.

-Trading psychology is one of the most important aspects of successful trading.
-Reading these books to gain an edge over other traders should be at the top of your to-do list.
+However, Trading psychology is one of the most critical aspects of successful trading.

-The focus for most traders is undoubtedly learning all sorts of technical along with fundamental analysis.
+The focus for most traders is undoubtedly learning all sorts of technical and fundamental analyses.

-Everyone is in such a hurry to start placing trades with the aim to make profits, subconsciously ignoring the psychological aspect of trading.
+Everyone is in a hurry to start placing trades to make profits, subconsciously ignoring the psychological aspect of trading.

-With respect to that, this article will reflect on trading psychology along with the best trader psychology books out there.
+With respect to that, this article will reflect on trading psychology and the best trader psychology books.

-Thereafter, a portion of this account is actively used to trade the foreign exchange market; which is referred to as risk.
-Currency pairs of your choice are analyzed and the direction the market might be heading is backed with money.
+A portion of this account is actively used to trade the foreign exchange market.
+Currency pairs of your choice are analyzed, and the direction the market might be heading is backed with money.

-Of course, there’s a possibility the analysis is wrong and this results in a loss.
+Of course, there’s a possibility the analysis is wrong, resulting in a loss.
 Only this is enough to put a strain on a trader’s confidence due to constant doubt.

-Anxiety is also prominent after executing a trade, it’s completely normal as every trader has felt this way before.
+Anxiety is also prominent after executing a trade; it’s normal, as every trader has felt this way.

-The greatest emotion in trading, however, is undisputedly greed.
-Greed pushed traders to use high lot sizes which results in the account being blown (margin call).
+The most dangerous emotion in trading, however, is undisputedly greed.
+Greed pushed traders to use high lot sizes, which resulted in the account being blown (margin call).
 It is also why profit isn’t taken after considerable returns.

-Missing out on a good trade also takes a major toll on forex traders.
+Missing out on a good trade also significantly affects forex traders.
 The forex market is a cycle of endless opportunities, don’t stress over it.

-Put your head down to find the next “mooner” without subjecting you to the urge to trade recklessly.
+Put your head down to find the next “mooner” without subjecting yourself to the urge to trade recklessly.

 How to Manage Trading Emotions

-To build a solid foundation, start your trading career on a demo account.
+Start your trading career on a demo account to build a solid foundation.
 Alternatively, some platforms offer paper trading resources.

 Implement your trading principles on this demo account till they feel as natural as breathing.